“I’m moving soon and I need certification to take my taxidermy with me. Can you help?”

-These official documents will allow you to legally import your taxidermy into other countries, such as Australia and the U.S.
+These official documents will allow you to legally import your taxidermy into other countries, including those in Europe, Australia and the U.S.

 Here's what you have to do;